+'''

-''' OPEN LINK link-name [CREATE] [CLEAR] [NEW]
+OPEN LINK link-name [CREATE] [CLEAR] [NEW]

 [DATA-FILE IS string-value]

 [SORT-FILE IS string-value]

 [TEXT-FILE IS string-value]

+[BUSY PROCESS IS procedure]

+[ERROR PROCESS IS procedure]

 OPEN MESSAGES "msg-dict-name"

 OPEN PRINTER printer-link-name

 [COLUMN numeric-value LINE numeric-value]

+[BUSY PROCESS IS procedure]

+[ERROR PROCESS IS procedure]

-OPEN SCREEN screen-name '''
+OPEN SCREEN screen-name

 OPEN VIEW view-name

+link-name

-link-name the name of a link from Dictionary-IV.
+the name of a link from Dictionary-IV.

+string-value

-string-value a string data name, variable, constant, or expression.
+a string data name, variable, constant, or expression.

+procedure

+the name of a procedure to perform.

-msg-dict-name the name of a Dictionary-IV defined message dictionary.
+the name of a Dictionary-IV defined message dictionary.

+msg-dict-name

+numeric-value

-numeric-value a data name, variable, constant, or expression that results in an integer.
+a data name, variable, constant, or expression that results in an integer.

 printer-link-name the name of a printer link in Dictionary-IV.

+the name of a screen defined in Dictionary-IV.

+screen-name

+view-name

-view-name the name of a view defined in Dictionary-IV.
+the name of a view defined in Dictionary-IV.

+'''